rRMSAnalyzer: package to analyze RiboMethSeq data

 standard deviation for each condition.
 Then it displays a table.

 By default, the function provides the metrics of the C-scores.
-By setting the value parameter to “count”, it is also possible to calculate these values from the read-end counts.
-Calculations can be limited to only annotated rRNA 2’Ome sites by setting the only_annotated parameter to TRUE.
+By setting the value argument to “count”, it is also possible to calculate these values from the read-end counts.
+Calculations can be limited to only annotated rRNA 2’Ome sites by setting the only_annotated argument to TRUE.

 Here is an example of dataframe showing the summarized C-scores per modality of the “condition” variable for all the genomic rRNA positions: